Order Guide: Hepatitis C

 We recommend screening in only the following risk categories:

-Other risks sometimes associated with HSV exposure, such as:
+- Other risks sometimes associated with HCV exposure, such as:

 If you do not follow into one of the above risk categories, we DO NOT recommend screening testing.